 6. Fallout 3 (2008)

 Fallout 3 may have been a bit grimmer than Fallout: New Vegas (its 2010 counterpart and perennial rival in message board debates), but it felt more important and more personal.
-A revolutionary extended player-creation and introduction stage helped bring weight to an emotional mystery story set in Fallout’s retro-futuristic and post-apocalyptic world.
+A revolutionary extended player-creation and introduction stage helped bring weight to an emotional mystery story set in Fallout’s retro-futuristic and post-nuclear-war world.

 5. Halo: Combat Evolved (2001)